School Cleaning and Disinfection Checklist After COVID-19

 Schools in California and Nevada are encouraged to consult ServiceMaster EMT for our deep cleaning and disinfection services.
 We are prepared to decontaminate your school grounds after a confirmed exposure to COVID-19 as well as to prevent contamination.

-Give us a call at 800-376-6678 to schedule a free estimate for your next disinfection and cleaning service.
+Give us a call at 800-376-6678 to schedule an estimate for your next disinfection and cleaning service.